Anxiety Machine, 2019, performance, 15 minutes, U10 Art Space, Belgrade, Serbia. Photo: Nina Ivanović

 The performance-cum-installation ‘Anxiety Machine’ reacts to the societal expectation of perpetually displaying an effortless disposition.
 Anxiety too often builds up inside us, without any possibility of channeling that emotion out.
 For this purpose, Yedidia created a relief instrument through which she performs a series of cathartic actions that accumulate into an endurance performance.

-The artist screams into a pipe, containing a black powder, which is mobilized by the scream and blown into a dark cloud that slowly sinks down on the white surface of the table, creating an ‘anxiety painting’.
-It’s a short cathartic moment.
-Yedidia’s performance pushes the boundaries of this catharsis when she keeps on screaming until she is completely out of breath.
-She creates an endurance piece where the sense of liberation is slowly replaced by discomfort and worry.
-How much anxiety can a person take?
-How to face this visceral performance without being shaken by the screech which is nowhere near to be stopped?
-Are we prepared to see something that was never meant to be seen ‒ the real internal suffering of another person?
-Romy Yedidia takes the risk.
-She crosses the line.
-It’s a purification process, it’s an abjection of internalized pressures resting in all of us, which she aims to critically reconsider in order to be a little bit more free.
+The artist screams into a pipe, containing black powder, which is mobilized by her voice and blown into a cloud that slowly sinks down on a white surface.
+Yedidia pushes the boundaries of this short and cathartic moment by screaming until she is completely out of breath and voice.
+She creates an endurance piece where the sense of liberation is mixed with discomfort and worry.
+It’s a purification process, it’s an abjection of internalized pressures that she aims to confront.

-camera: Viktória Beličáková, editing: Romy Yedidia, performers: Romy Yedidia, Anastasija Kana
+Camera: Viktória Beličáková, editing: Romy Yedidia, co-performer: Anastasija Kana.